ning/cosmic/README.md

 ## Commandline tool

 The commandline tool `cosmic` is installed as part of the cosmic gem.
 It provides a simple ruby commandline script that automatically creates a Cosmic environment and then executes your script in it.
-This means that your script shouldn't instantiate the cosmos environment and instead should simply depend on it being available:
+This means that your script shouldn't instantiate the Cosmic environment and instead should simply depend on it being available:

     require 'cosmic/irc'